douglas0204/iris_plant_classifier/README.md

 2. Iris Versicolour
 3. Iris Virginica

 I compared perforamce of below five types machine learning algorithm, it turns out that SVM is the best.
+The "iris.csv" file is the traning data.
 1. Logistic Regression (LR)
 2. Linear Discriminant Analysis (LDA)
 3. K-Nearest Neighbors (KNN).